 When setting up an Email protest you will fill in your email target(s) right after the first edit step.
 After you have saved your set of targets you can edit the form.
 This also the place to specify the email the target will receive and that supporters may edit.Normally you should have a template available, so you can simply select and apply one.
 If you lost/deleted/... this template and have no other source, here a short overview of how to set up your target email:

 - a textfield labelled "Subject" or whatever you prefer.
 Make sure your form_key says: email_subject

 - a textarea labelled "Message" or whatever you prefer.
 Make sure your form_key says: email_body

 Now add your email subject and text into the "Default value" field.
 And maybe add a description for your supporters, so they know that this is the message that will be sent to the target.
 If you don't want your supporters to be able to edit the message at all, you can disable the field in the "Display" tab.

 We also recommend to set those two fields to "required" in the options tab.

 Tokens in your target email

-How do Email to Target emails differ?
+How do the target emails in the Email to Target actions differ?

 The message step covers these fields: